jll63/refraction-article/README.md

 // @system ReturnType!(times) times(Parameters!(times) _0);
 ```

 Why does `refract` need the anchor string?
-Can't the string `"scale"` be
+Can't the string `"times"` be
 inferred from the function, by means of `__traits(identifier...)`?
 Yes it can,
-but we don't want to use this.
-The whole point of the library is to be used in
+but in real applications we don't want to use this.
+The whole point of the
-templates, where, typically, the function is passed to `refract` via an
+library is to be used in templates, where, typically, the function is passed to
-alias.
-In general, the function's name has no meaning in the template's scope -
+`refract` via an alias.
+In general, the function's name has no meaning in the
-or if, by chance, the name exists, it does not name the function.
-All the
+template's scope - or if, by chance, the name exists, it does not name the
-meta-expressions used to dissect the function must work in terms of the alias,
+function.
+All the meta-expressions used to dissect the function must work in
-i.e. the *local* symbol `fun`.
+terms of the *local* symbol that identifies the alias.

 Consider: